OurcartEng/receipt-scanner-android-demo/CUSTOM_SCANNER_README.md

   - **ourcartScannerAutomaticCaptureSnapBtnBackgroundColor** (default: `#ffffff`) - Color of snap button and the animation spinning around it located always at bottom center during automatic capture mode, the button itself in inactive in this state
   - **ourcartScannerManualCaptureSnapBtnBackgroundColor** (default: `#F2B700`) - Color of snap button and ring around it located always at bottom center during manual capture mode, the button is active, can be clicked, and will take picture

-## Customization of font:
+## Customization of the font:
-Same as color you can overwrite font globally by adding “`ourcartFontFamily`” to styles, default font is `Poppins`.
+Same as the color you can overwrite font globally by adding “`ourcartFontFamily`” to styles, default font is `Poppins`.
 Make sure that font you picking is an xml describing `font-family` resource.
 Or customize every font displayed by setting them in instance of `UISettings` and passing to `ReceiptScanner.startScanner`